knpuniversity/blog/clean-up-migrations.md

 ```

 For example, if you had a migration file called `Version20220415102030.php`
-before - rename the new migration file that was just generated to this exact name,
+before, rename the new migration file that was just generated to this exact name,
 and don't forget to change the class name inside the file accordingly.
 This will
-allow you to deploy to production but this migration won't be executed
+allow you to deploy to production, but this migration won't be executed
 (it will be skipped) because it was already executed in the past.

 ## Removing the Previously Executed Migrations from Production

 But we can improve this a bit more.
-Well, if you executed this migration right
+Because if you executed this migration right
 now - it would say something like:

 > [WARNING] You have X previously executed migrations in the database that are not
 > registered migrations.

+Rude!
 This is because the `migration_versions` table on production will now show that it
 executed a bunch of migrations in the past... but these migration files don't exist
 anymore!
 We could remove them manually from the production database but... yikes!
 Manually running a `DELETE` query on the production database is less fun than taking